McTano/B2T2-Rosi/Media/Rosi/Datasheet.md

 > Q. Are there consistent changes made to the way the operations are represented?

 A `Seq<ColName>` is consistently represented as an unordered record where each column name (as a label) is mapped to the `Unit` type (encoded in Rosi as an empty record).
-The only exception to this pattern is in `sortByColumns`, where a list of column names is used instead (see `sortByColumns` implementation in `TableAPI.ro`).
+The only exception to this pattern is in `sortByColumns`, where a list of column names (as a list of the variant which has a constructor for each column name, mapped to unit.) is used instead (see `sortByColumns` implementation in `TableAPI.ro`).

 Wherever `Number` is required, we generally use `Nat`, except in `head` where special behavior is defined for negative values, so we use `Int` instead.